Dynamic Adversarial Attacks on Autonomous Driving Systems: Evaluation

 \subsection{Conclusions}

 We formulate a novel approach for attacking object detectors by employing dynamic patches displayed on a screen to influence the decisions of autonomous driving systems.
-We have demonstrated that data clustering substantially accelerates the training process and enhances the overall efficacy of the attack.
+We have demonstrated that data clustering substantially accelerates the training process and enhances the overall efficacy of the dynamic attack.
 Additionally, to address the issue of color transformation in captured images of the displayed patch, we have introduced a straightforward CNN model capable of compensating for environmental factors.
-Our findings underscore the potential vulnerabilities in the perception mechanisms of autonomous driving systems and highlight the importance of considering such adversarial tactics in the development of robust decision-making algorithms.